 I grew up on Huntingdon Street, an average-sized block off of 22nd and Lehigh Avenue in North Philadelphia.
 It was in a working class Black neighborhood with a playground, recreation center, swimming pool and quite a few Black-owned businesses.
-A staple was Mr. Herman’s, or Boogie Herm’s as the kids called it.
+A staple was Mr. Herman’s – or Boogie Herm’s – as us kids called it.

 For us, penny candy actually cost a penny, and instead of petty brawls ending in death, they were often the beginning of long friendships.
 We were part of a community where we were watched over, prayed over, reprimanded (hard when needed), and loved.
 Although, many of us have since moved away, life and Facebook have kept us connected.

 Lorraine, or Peaches as we call her, is part of that experience.
 She’s just a few years older and lived around the corner and two blocks up on 22nd Street.
 You often saw her with her mother, Ms. Lena, a kind and dignified woman, or her constants to this day – Jackie, Tiffany and Dawn.

 Time passed and a simple Facebook request connected us again.
 In a space that can feel overwhelmingly angry and depressing, Peaches’ page of warm posts is like sifting through a family album.
 At a time when many women wear their independence like a Purple Heart, she revels in a life that many thought only existed for our grandparents.
 She’s married to a man whom she adores even all these years later.
 Three cooked meals a day is her proud norm, and she’s delighted to have her children and grandchildren with or near her.
 Even as she journeyed through school earning all A’s, or when she put in full days in a career that that she thoroughly enjoyed, nothing was, or is, as precious to her as her family and friends.
 She never claims nor tries to present perfection, but she boldly radiates happiness, thankfulness and love.
 She’s genuine, and that energy is infectious.